Non-Locality in Interactive Proofs: Introduction

 An \emph{interactive proof} is a dialog between two parties: a polynomial-time \emph{verifier} and an all-powerful \emph{prover} \cite{GoldwasserMiRa89,Babai85}.
 They agree ahead of time on some language $L$ and a string $x$.
 The prover wishes to convince the verifier that $x \in L$.
 If this is true, the prover should succeed almost all the time; if not, the prover should fail almost all the time.
 This is a generalization of the complexity class $\mathbf{NP}$, except instead of simply being handed a polynomial-sized witness, the verifier is allowed to quiz the prover.
 The set of languages that admit an interactive proof is called $\mathbf{IP}$.

-An interactive proof is \emph{zero-knowledge} if the verifier learns nothing except the truth of ``$x \in L$''.
-This is usually defined by saying that a \emph{distinguisher} is unable to tell apart a real conversation between the prover and the verifier, and one which is generated by a lone polynomial-time \emph{simulator}.
-The set of zero-knowledge interactive proofs \cite{GoldwasserMiRa89} is called $\mathbf{ZKIP}$.

-One of the most important results regarding interactive proofs is that $\mathbf{IP} = \mathbf{ZKIP} = \mathbf{PSPACE}$, which follows from seminal works of \cite{Shamir:1992:IP} and \cite{ImpagliazzoY87,Ben-Or:1988}.
-However, the only known way to achieve the $\mathbf{ZKIP} = \mathbf{PSPACE}$ is through the use of commitments which, in the single-prover model, is dependent on complexity assumptions.

 The \emph{multi-prover} model was introduced in \cite{BGKW88}.
-This model consists of multiple, non-commu\-nicating provers talking to a single verifier.
+This model consists of multiple, non-commu\-nicating\footnote{The precise meaning of these words shall become a lot clearer throughout the rest of this paper.} provers talking to a single verifier.
 The inspiration for this model was that of a detective interrogating a number of suspects, each of whom is isolated in a separate room.
 The suspects may share a strategy before being separated, but once the interrogation begins they are no longer able to talk to one another.
 The main motivation for studying this model was to remove the complexity assumptions used in the commitment schemes.
-We will abbreviate ``multi-prover interactive proof'' as MIP (resp.~``zero-knowledge multi-prover interactive proof'' as ZKMIP) and the set of languages which can be accepted by MIPs (resp.~ZKMIPs) as the boldface $\mathbf{MIP}$ (resp.~$\mathbf{ZKMIP}$).
+We will abbreviate ``multi-prover interactive proof'' as MIP and the set of languages which can be accepted by MIPs as the boldface $\mathbf{MIP}$.

-An important consequence of having multiple provers is that the verifier can use one prover to check the consistency of other provers' answers.
-This gives the (weak) verifier more power over the (all-powerful) provers.
-Consequently, through the works of \cite{BGKW88,Fortnow:1994:PMI:194527.194556,BFL90,KILIAN89}, it was shown that $\mathbf{MIP} = \mathbf{ZKMIP} = \mathbf{NEXP}$.
-That is, any language in $\mathbf{NEXP}$ can be accepted by a MIP (optionally by a zero-knowledge MIP) without any computational assumptions.
+Implicit in the definition of the multi-prover model (in the original \cite{BGKW88}) is that the provers are \emph{local}.
+That is, not only do the provers not communicate, but they are not correlated in any way beyond sharing random bits.

+An interactive proof is \emph{zero-knowledge} if the verifier learns nothing except the truth of ``$x \in L$''.
+This is usually defined by saying that a \emph{distinguisher} is unable to tell apart a real conversation between the prover and the verifier, and one which is generated by a lone polynomial-time \emph{simulator}.
+We will denote sets of zero-knowledge interactive proofs with a $\mathbf{ZK}$ bold prefix.